 Significance of Rahu Sthalam:

-The main importance of the temple is the Rahu Idol.
+The main temple of importance is the Rahu Idol.
 When we pour milk on the Rahu Idol during Abhishekam, the milk turns blue while passing through the idol and then turns white after leaving the idol.

 The priest says that the colour will change if you have any Dosham.
-People believe performing Abhishekam with milk during the Rahu Kalam will clear all your obstacles from marriage, getting children and other problems.
+People believe performing Abhishekam with milk during the Rahu Kalam will clear all your obstacles, such as marriage, getting children, and other problems.

 So, they perform many poojas during these times.
 As a result, you can see more rush in this temple during Rahu kalam.